Insidious (2010) - Review

 Plot & Thoughts

 Josh (Patrick Wilson) and Renai (Rose Byrne) just moved into a new home with their three kids.
 Their oldest son, Dalton (Ty Simpkins), is an adventurous kid, prone to exploring.
-After a small accident in the attic, he seems fine, but then doesn’t wake up the next morning.
+After a small accident in the attic, he seems fine but then doesn’t wake up the next morning.
 He’s in some sort of coma that has doctors puzzled.
 What’s worse is that scary specters start appearing in the house and haunting the family.
 It puts a lot of strain on everyone, but they eventually decide to do the thing that most movie audiences would recommend in this situation.
 I won’t say what it is, since it takes a while to happen, but you can probably figure it out.

 Unfortunately for the family, that doesn’t fix things and the hauntings seem to only get worse.
 After exhausting all options, a medium is brought in (Lin Shaye) who is able to explain what’s been going on and why their son won’t wake up.
-From there, Insidious takes a few more twists and turns in terms of how this film’s universe works and how a person with astroprojection abilities might be able to do something.
+From there, Insidious takes a few more twists and turns in terms of how this film’s universe works and how a person with astral projection abilities might be able to do something.
 I’m being intentionally vague because, even though the movie is a decade old, I still think that there is some benefit from not spoiling the details of events that occur in the latter half.

 insidious02.jpg

-Insidious is one of those movies that is good in some ways that I can respect, but then doesn’t quite meet my expectations.
+Insidious is one of those movies that is good in some ways that I can respect but then doesn’t quite meet my expectations.
 I think when it comes to specific moments in the film, of which there are plenty of creepy ones, it works pretty well.
 The ghosts are uncanny in their appearances and behavior.
 The music is equally unsettling in these spots as well.
 The sequences that lead up to the more dramatic moments all are effective and match James Wan’s style of building tension slowly and then suddenly releasing it.
 However, the film loses me by the end, pretty badly.

-Part of this has to do with just the fact that a particular threat of the family, which is mysterious and extremely ominous, is shown in far too much detail by the finale.
-While its buildup is effective and intimidating, the more you see of it, the goofier it looks, especially after a sequence in which its in a room listening to Tiny Tim’s “Tiptoe Through the Tulips.”
+Part of this has to do with just the fact that a particular threat to the family, which is mysterious and extremely ominous, is shown in far too much detail by the finale.
+While its buildup is effective and intimidating, the more you see of it, the goofier it looks, especially after a sequence in which it’s in a room listening to Tiny Tim’s “Tiptoe Through the Tulips.”
 As I’ve said in countless other horror discussions: Less is More, and More is Less.
 The more I saw of this thing, the less I cared about it.

 insidious03.jpg